Online Learning of Nonlinear Parametric Models under Non-smooth Regularization using EKF and ADMM: Introduction

+A vast literature exists for online learning \cite{bib7}, and several approaches using first or second order gradient information are suitable for real-time model adaptation.
+Examples of algorithms exploiting first-order information are online gradient descent (OGD) and its regularized alternatives, i.e., follow the regularized leader (FTRL) and online mirror descent (OMD)~\cite{bib20}, which are usually fast at execution but slow at convergence.
+Second-order gradient information can be used to improve the convergence speed, such as in the online Newton step (ONS), or in the well known extended Kalman filter (EKF)~\cite{bib14} which has been proved to be very effective in online model adaptation by treating the parameters as constant states to be estimated~\cite{bib1,bib3}.

+While FTRL and OMD, as well as modified versions of the standard EKF~\cite{bib1}, can effectively deal with {\it smooth} regularization terms, {\it non-smooth regularizers} are often required when learning models.
+Non-smooth $\ell_0$ or $\ell_1$ penalties are used to induce sparsity in the model~\cite{bib25}, and group-Lasso terms to remove entire parts of the model, such as neurons of a neural network~\cite{bib26}.
+Indeed, obtaining compact models is particularly important for embedded applications, such as model predictive control, where the real-time numerical complexity of the controller depends directly on the complexity of the prediction model.
+In addition, indicator functions of feasible sets are another example of non-smooth penalties that are used to impose constraints on model coefficients, such as known bounds on certain unknown physical parameters~\cite{bib5}.

+Several approaches have been proposed for online learning under non-smooth regularization.
+Online ADMM (alternating direction method of multipliers)~\cite{bib2} allows handling quite general non-smooth regularizers, while EKF can be modified to deal with $\ell_1$-regularization by treating it as a special limit case of a smooth regularizer~\cite{bib1}.
+While the main limitation of online ADMM is its convergence speed, the main limitation of EKF is that it is not directly suitable for dealing with general non-smooth regularization terms, such as $\ell_0$ regularization, group-Lasso penalties, and indicator functions of feasible sets.
+The main contribution of this work is to show interesting connections and similarities between these two approaches, developing an extension of EKF that inherits the advantages from both, i.e., the convergence speed of EKF and the capability to handle general non-smooth regularization terms of online-ADMM.

-In this paper, we propose a simple and computationally efficient modification of the EKF algorithm by intertwining updates based on online measurements and output prediction errors with updates related to ADMM iterations.
-This modification allows EKF to deal with a broad class of non-smooth regularization terms for which ADMM is applicable, including $\ell_0$/$\ell_1$ penalties and bound constraints on model parameters.
+The proposed method consists of a simple and computationally efficient modification of the EKF algorithm by intertwining updates based on online measurements and output prediction errors with updates related to ADMM iterations.
+This modification allows EKF to deal with a broad class of non-smooth regularization terms for which ADMM is applicable, including $\ell_0$/$\ell_1$ penalties, group-Lasso and indicator functions of simple sets.
 For linear time-varying models and convex regularization terms, we provide a sublinear regret bound that proves the proper behavior of the resulting online learning strategy.
 The proposed method is computationally efficient and numerically robust, making it especially appealing for embedded adaptive control applications.

 The rest of the paper is organized as follows.
 Section~\ref{sec:EKF} gives a quick introduction to the use of EKF for online model learning, setting the background for the proposed ADMM+EKF approach described in Section~\ref{sec:ADMM}.
 In Section~\ref{sec:regret}, we prove a sublinear regret bound for the proposed approach in the convex linear case.
 Simulation results are shown in Section~\ref{sec:results} and conclusions are drawn in Section~\ref{sec:conclusions}.